Benedictteo05/OSA_notes/Application Security/L7 - Core Identity and Claims.md

 	- Disables the user's account if they enter an incorrect password for a specific number of times.
 The feature locks the account for a short period.

 ### Components of ASP.NET Identity
+- User
+	- A user is an entity in the system.
+	- `IdentityUser` class holds the important information to the user, such as User Id and password.
+	- Developers can create custom class and deriver it from `IdentityUser` to add more descriptive details to a user.
+- User Manager
+	- The `UserManager` class manages the user accounts and helps to perform a variety of operation including:
+		- Creating or removing a user account.
+		- Modifying passwords.
+		- Assigning or removing the user from a role.
+	- Entity Framework DbContext
+		- The database schema in ASP.NET Identity is created with the Entity Framework's Code-first approach